 HIP's design philosophy focuses on making CUDA migration as painless as possible, with many applications requiring changes to less than 5% of their codebase.

-The biggest migration challenges involve specialized CUDA libraries without direct ROCm equivalents.
+The biggest challenges involve specialized CUDA libraries without direct ROCm equivalents.
 Custom kernel optimizations may need rework for AMD's architecture, particularly memory access patterns optimized for NVIDIA's cache hierarchy.

 Which GPU Computing Solution Should You Choose?